fetchai/colearn/docs/intro_tutorial_mli.md

 ```
   None of the training methods here use the previous result when fit is called for a second time;
   instead they start again from scratch.
-  Good examples of warm starts can be seen in the [examples](./examples.md).
+  Good examples of incremental training can be seen in the [examples](./examples.md).
   Many sklearn models have a `warm_start` parameter which can be set to `True` to use the previous training result.
   XGBoost has an `xgb_model` parameter for passing in the previous training results.